angadsinghsandhu/Notes/Books/Programming PyTorch for Deep Learning - Ian Pointer/Chapter 2 - Image Clasification with Pytorch/ReadMe.md

 One of the traditional challenges in classification is writing a program that can tell a fish from a cat.
 One approach could be to write a set of rules describing the characteristics of a cat or a fish.
 However, this approach would take time, effort, and skill, and could become complicated as more scenarios are encountered.

 Deep learning offers an alternative approach by essentially making the computer do all the hard work of constructing all those rules.
-By creating a ==structure==, giving the network ==lots of data==, and providing it with a way to ==determine whether it is getting the right answer==, <u>***deep learning** can create a function that, given the input of an image, returns cat or fish*</u>.
+By creating a <span style="background-color: #FFFF00">structure</span>, giving the network <span style="background-color: #FFFF00">lots of data</span>, and providing it with a way to ==determine whether it is getting the right answer==, <u>***deep learning** can create a function that, given the input of an image, returns cat or fish*</u>.
 Along the way, we will learn key concepts of how to use PyTorch.

 ### But First, Data